 - Japanese ethnicity

-Because vision loss due to glaucoma can’t be recovered, it’s important to take as many precautions as possible.
-Most importantly, try to have regular eye exams where the optometrist measures your eye pressure.
-This way, if there is a problem, a diagnosis can be made in the early stages and treated appropriately.
+Since vision loss due to glaucoma can’t be recovered, it’s important to take a large number of precautions to reduce the risk factors for this condition.
+Most importantly, try to have regular eye exams where an optometrist will measure your eye pressure.
+This way, if there is a problem, a diagnosis can be made in the early stages and treated appropriately to prevent glaucoma.
 If glaucoma is recognized early, vision loss can be slowed or even prevented.

 - Maintain a healthy weight